Dance with Me (soundtrack)

 Dance with Me: Music from the Motion Picture is the soundtrack album released on August 11, 1998 by Sony Music.
-It includes the songs used on the movie Dance with Me starred by Vanessa L. Williams and Chayanne.
+It includes the songs used on the movie Dance with Me starring Vanessa L. Williams and Chayanne.
 The movie and soundtrack were promoted with the song "Refugio de Amor", performed by Williams and Chayanne, which peaked at number 4 in the Billboard Latin Pop Songs chart.
 The album peaked at number one on the Billboard Top Latin Albums chart for six consecutive weeks.